2017 El Paso mayoral election

-The 2017 El Paso mayoral election took place on May 6, 2017 alongside elections for El Paso's city council.
-As none of the candidates received a majority of the total votes, a runoff election was held on June 10.
+The 2017 El Paso mayoral election took place on May 6, 2017, alongside elections for El Paso's city council.
+As none of the candidates received a majority of the total votes, a runoff election was held on June 10, 2017.

+While elections in El Paso are officially non-partisan, candidates often publicize their party affiliation.
+Incumbent Democratic mayor Oscar Leeser declined to seek re-election and endorsed Dee Margo, a former Republican member of the Texas House of Representatives, who went on to win the election.